Barry1701/remeskin.com/README.md

 ### 🖼️ Home Page
 This screenshot displays the **Home Page** of the Remeskin platform, where users can browse posts and interact with the community.

-- **Search Bar**: Located at the top, allowing users to search for specific posts.
+- **Search Bar**: Positioned at the top, allowing users to search for specific posts by keywords.
+- **Category Filter**: Located below the search bar, providing a dropdown menu to filter posts by specific categories.
 - **Post Section**:
-  - Includes a post by the user "Nikodem" with the title **"Nuts and Peanuts"**.
+  - Displays a post by the user **Nikodem** with the title **"Nuts and Peanuts"**.
-  - The post describes a situation about nut allergies and includes an image of nuts.
+  - The post describes a personal experience about nut allergies, highlighting the user's ability to eat peanuts despite a tree nut allergy.
+This encourages engagement with others who may relate.
-  - Users can see the number of **likes** (2) and **comments** (1) below the post, along with options to like or comment on the post.
+  - Includes a **category label** ("Allergy") displayed below the content, making it easy to identify the post's context.
+  - Interaction options include **like** and **comment** buttons, showing engagement metrics (e.g., 4 likes and 3 comments).
-  - For post owners, the **three dots menu** located next to the post date provides options to **update** or **delete** the post.
+  - A **three dots menu** next to the post date provides options to update or delete the post (visible to the post owner only).
-- **Most Followed Profiles**: Displayed on the right side, showing a list of the most followed profiles on the platform.
+- **Most Followed Profiles**: Displayed on the right side, showcasing a list of the most followed profiles on the platform.
+Each profile card includes:
+  - **Username** and profile icon.
-  - Each profile includes a username, profile icon, and a button to either follow or unfollow the user.
+  - A button to either **follow** or **unfollow** the user.

-This page is designed to provide a central hub for viewing content, managing posts, and connecting with other users in the community.
+This page provides a user-friendly interface for discovering posts, interacting with the community, and managing connections on the platform.

 ![Home Page](documentation/home.png)

-### 🖼️ Add Post Page
+### 🖼️ Add Post Page with Category Dropdown
 This screenshot displays the **Add Post Page** of the Remeskin platform, where users can create and upload new posts.
+It highlights the **Category Dropdown** functionality.

-- **Left Section**:
+- **Image Upload Section**:
-  - An upload area where users can click or tap to upload an image.
-The placeholder image was designed by the author and generated using AI tools.
+  - A clickable area to upload an image.
+The placeholder includes an upload icon and a label: **"Click or tap to upload an image"**.

-- **Right Section**:
+- **Form Fields**:
-  - **Title Field**: A text input field for adding a title to the post.
+  - **Title**: A text input field for adding a title to the post.
-  - **Content Field**: A larger text area for entering the content of the post.
+  - **Content**: A larger text area for entering the content of the post, such as a description or details about the shared experience.
+  - **Category Dropdown**: A dropdown menu allowing users to select a category for the post.
+Available categories include:
+    - **General**
+    - **Eczema**
+    - **Allergy**

 - **Buttons**:
-    - **Cancel**: Allows the user to discard the current post creation process.
+  - **Cancel**: Allows users to discard the post creation process.
   - **Create**: Submits the post to the platform.

-This page provides a simple and user-friendly interface for sharing new posts with the community.
+This page provides an intuitive interface for users to categorize their posts effectively, improving organization and discoverability within the community.

 ![Add Post Page](documentation/add_post.png)

-### 🖼️ Comment Category Selection
+### 🖼️ Comments Section with Categories
-This screenshot showcases the **comment category selection** feature on the post page of the Remeskin platform.
-It allows users to assign a category to their comment, improving organization and readability of discussions.
+This screenshot showcases the **Comments Section** on the Remeskin platform, allowing users to interact and categorize their comments for better context and readability.

-- **Comment Categories**: Users can choose from three options:
+- **Comment Input**:
-  - **General**: A standard comment without specific context.
+  - A text input field where users can type their comments.
+  - **Category Dropdown**: Allows users to assign a category to their comment.
+Available options include:
+    - **General**
+    - **Question**
+    - **Tip**
-  - **Question**: A comment containing a question to encourage responses.
+  - **Post Button**: Submits the comment to the discussion.
-  - **Tip**: A comment offering advice or helpful suggestions.

 - **Example Comments**:
-  - **Category: tip** - A comment providing advice on using a moisturizing cream for dry elbows.
-  - **Category: general** - A simple, general comment such as wishing someone good luck.
+  - **Nikodem** (Category: Tip): Offers advice to see a doctor as soon as possible.
+  - **Olga** (Category: Question): Asks a question about nut allergies and whether to consult a doctor.
+  - **Hira_Singh** (Category: General): Shares that they have experienced something similar.
+  - **Caoimhin** (Category: General): Discusses their child's similar experience with nuts and mentions peanut butter.

-This feature enhances user engagement by enabling clearer context for each comment, making interactions more efficient and helpful.
+This section enhances engagement by allowing users to categorize their contributions, making discussions more organized and valuable to the community.

 ![Comment](documentation/comment.png)